 Where an incorporated association does not benefit from the exemption to report to the ACNC, the following will apply.
 For information on the audit of those associations benefiting from the exemption, refer to the section below Charities regulated by the ACNC.

-The Associations Act 2003 (the Act) divides incorporated associations into three tiers:
+The Associations Incorporation Reform Act 2012 (the Act), divides associations into three tiers for reporting purposes according to its total revenue as follows: